Department of Sociology • Hartwick College

 Rafalow, Matthew; Amber C. Tierney and Sydney Hessel.
 (Work in Progress).
 “The Stories Technologists Tell: User Stories and the Creation of Digital Structures.”

 Tierney, Amber C. and Aleah Kiley.
 (Work in Progress).
 “Independent Gamers – a More Equal Platform?
-An Examination of Diversity in Independent Video Game Troupes and Industry.”
+An Examination of Diversity in the Independent Video Game Movement, Troupes, and Industry.”

 INVITED PRESENTATIONS & CONFERENCES